felipez3r0/openclasses/Examples/Classes/Class05/README.md

 # Class 5

-Discussion about W3C patterns, what are they? are they really that important?
+Discussion about W3C patterns, what are they?
+Are they really that important?
 Introduce the history of W3C, show the HTML validator and discuss the importance of web compatibility.

 ## Workflow